orlowdev/or-release/README.md

 #### Dry Run

 Execute the command but skip publishing the release.
 May be useful for debugging or just to check what version your application is going to have next.

-#### Merges

-This option configures the usage of **merge** commits.
-If you want to use merge commits as the main source information about codebase changes, you may set up this option to `only` to avoid evaluating other commits.
-By default, merge commits are _excluded_.

 ## Caveats